 If you’re driving, plan to stop every hour to stretch and walk around.

-For long flights or train rides, stand up and move around the cabin periodically.
-Stretching helps improve circulation and reduces muscle stiffness.
+On long flights or train rides, stand up and move around the cabin periodically.
+Stretching improves circulation and reduces muscle stiffness.

 Use Ergonomic Accessories

 Invest in ergonomic travel accessories such as neck pillows, lumbar supports, and footrests.
-These can provide additional comfort and support, helping you maintain proper alignment and reduce strain.
+These provide additional comfort and support, helping you maintain proper alignment and reduce strain over long journeys.

 Stretch and Exercise

-Incorporate simple stretches and exercises into your travel routine.
-Stretch your neck, shoulders, and legs to relieve tension and improve blood flow.
-Consider gentle exercises like ankle rolls, shoulder shrugs, and seated marches to keep your muscles active.
+Incorporate simple stretches into your travel routine.
+Target your neck, shoulders, and legs to relieve tension and improve blood flow.
+Ankle rolls, shoulder shrugs, and seated marches are easy to do even in a confined space.

 Mind Your Screen Time

-If you’re using electronic devices during your journey, be mindful of your posture.
+If you’re using devices during your journey, be mindful of your posture.

-Take breaks from screens to rest your eyes and stretch your body.
+- Take regular screen breaks to rest your eyes and give your body a chance to move.

 Get a Good Night’s Sleep

-Proper rest is essential for maintaining physical health.
-Choose accommodations with comfortable bedding and pillows that support your sleeping posture.
+Proper rest is essential for physical recovery.
+If you can, choose accommodation with comfortable bedding and pillows that support your sleeping posture.
 If you’re camping, invest in a quality sleeping mat or air mattress to protect your back.

 Listen to Your Body

 Pay attention to any signs of discomfort or pain.
-If you experience persistent pain, take a break and adjust your posture or activity.
-Don’t push through pain as it can lead to more serious injuries.
+If something doesn’t feel right, take a break and adjust your posture or activity.
+Don’t push through pain — it can lead to more serious injuries down the line.

 Stay Sun Safe